ironcore-dev/ironcore/docs/api-reference/networking.md

 </em>
 </td>
 <td>
-<p>Prefix is the provided Prefix or EphemeralPrefix which
+<p>Prefix is the provided Prefix or Ephemeral which
 should be used by this AliasPrefix</p>
 </td>
 </tr>